Ee-Chee/Spiced-Academy-tabasco-curriculum/wk6_promises/README.md

 ## Exercises

+1. In your <a href="../wk5_fun_with_fs">Fun with fs</a> project create a module that has promisified versions of `fs.readdir` and `fs.stat` available.
+You can create functions that use the `Promise` constructor yourself or use `util.promisify`.
+There is a new, third alternative: the experimental [Promises API](https://nodejs.org/dist/latest-v10.x/docs/api/fs.html#fs_fs_promises_api).

+    ```js
+    const {readdir, stat} = require('fs').promises;
+    ```

-1. In your <a href="../wk5_fun_with_fs">Fun with fs</a> project create a module that contains promisified versions of `fs.readdir` and `fs.stat`.
-Use these functions to read the `files` directory and log to the console whether or not each item in it is a directory.
+    Once you have your promisifed `readir` and `stat`, use them to read the `files` directory and log to the console whether or not each item in it is a directory.
 After you have done this for every item, log the string "done!" to the console.
 The result should look like this:

     ```
     /Users/discoduck/fun-with-fs/files/README.md is not a directory